 Note: a darker color means a "better" value (in a row).
 Source: prepared by PEI based on Eurostat data.
-Chapter 3.
-Is structural convergence taking place within the EU?

-We divide the EU countries into four groups on the basis of innovation, wealth and the structure of their economies.
+We divide the EU countries into four groups on the basis of innovation, wealth and the structure of their economics.
 We identified seven indicators of economic development as the criteria of structural similarity (Table 3.2).
 We collected data for the 28 EU member states.
 To identify the groups of countries, we use cluster analysis, which selects countries for individual groups so that they are as similar to each other as possible.
 We performed the calculations twice, using averaged data for 1995-1999 and 2015-2019.
 The differences between the models point to changes in the economies' structure since the signing of the Maastricht Treaty.